 Violife Epic Mature is a staple in our fridge

 We were however missing the strong flavours of mature cheddar.
 Myself and Victoria love the stronger flavours so when Violife released their Epic Mature we were excited to try it out.
 This has now become an essential purchase in our weekly food shop.
 It goes great in a number of recipes and also works as a quick snack.
 Epic mature cut into small cubes with pineapple chunks is one of Victoria’s favourites.

 Pizzas.
 Let’s not forget about pizza.

 These days, many restaurants and fast food establishments offer a vegan cheese alternative so we have plenty to choose from when we don’t want to cook.
 We do however love making our own homemade pizzas.
-It’s great to get the kids involved and we now have a huge variety of cheese alternatives available on the market.
+It’s great to get the kids involved and we now have a huge variety of cheese alternatives available on the market such as Violife pizza cheese (aka vegan mozzarella!).
 We sometimes have to look a little further than the local supermarket, but Violife offer well over 20 different cheese alternatives, including mozzarella alternatives!
 Each time we go to the supermarket the vegan cheese selection and range of Violife cheeses available seems to be growing which is great.

 Health food stores, Holland and Barrett, local vegan shops and online vegan stores provide a wide selection of these products so we tend to shop around to get exactly what we want.
 We now make the most amazing pizzas with the kids with my favourite being the four ‘cheese’ pizza.
 Violife Epic Mature, Mozzarella Flavour, some Greek White and a few spots of Blu Block on a thin sourdough base topped with tomato sauce is absolutely divine.